Leadership Development

 The role of a leader is to handle strategy, inspire the team, and manage resources.
-An effective leader should have aptitudes in all of these areas, but when people talk about "leadership effectiveness," they typically are referring to their ability to inspire the team.
-After all, people are much more nuanced and difficult to manage than any other resource in an organization – and they're also the foundation for growth.
+An effective leader should have aptitudes in all these areas, but when people talk about "leadership effectiveness," they typically refer to their ability to inspire the team.
+After all, people are much more nuanced and difficult to manage than any other resource in an organization–and they're also the foundation for growth.

 Leaders are made, not born.
-While there are certain traits that we traditionally expect from our leaders – that they are charismatic, visionary, and diplomatic – these are features that are honed for most leaders as they rise into more and more challenging roles within organizations.
+While there are certain traits that we traditionally expect from our leaders–that they are charismatic, visionary, and diplomatic–these are features that are honed for most leaders as they rise into more challenging roles.

-For those that are responsible for cultivating leadership – executive coaches, organizational development professionals, and those already in leadership roles that are mentoring others – it is a never-ending and continual demand to help leaders improve their performance and effectiveness, especially through changes in the marketplace.
+For those responsible for cultivating effective leadership–such as executive coaches, organizational development professionals, and those already in leadership roles mentoring others–it is a never-ending and continual demand to help leaders improve their performance and effectiveness, especially through changes in the marketplace.
 It's also critical to understand the ongoing shift in human capital trends to develop leaders who can create organizational success in the future.

-While there are countless seminars, books, and other tools dedicated to supporting leadership development, they all drive the same point: transformative leaders need to have heightened emotional intelligence to be effective at motivating others, and this role is crucial to have effective teams and engaged employees.
+While there are countless seminars and books dedicated to supporting leadership development, they all drive the same point: transformative leaders need to have heightened emotional intelligence to be effective at motivating others.
+This role is crucial to have effective teams, engaged employees, and a great organizational culture.

 #1: Persuade leadership to buy in to their own development

-We've heard stories from coaches working executives, where the results from the executives' personality assessments are completely perplexing and bizarre.
-Later, the coaches found out that the respondents filled out the assessment randomly just to get through it quickly or asked an assistant to take the questionnaire for them.
+We've heard stories from coaches working with executives where the results from the executives' personality assessments are completely perplexing and bizarre.
+Later, the coaches found that the respondents filled out the assessment randomly just to get through it quickly or asked an assistant to take the questionnaire.
 In these instances, the executives clearly weren't "bought in" to the value of coaching.

-• Coordinate a 360-degree feedback survey at the company, as well as anonymous surveys to gauge employee engagement.
+• Coordinate a 360-degree feedback survey with anonymous surveys to gauge employee engagement.

-• Frequently, any negative feedback is tied to interpersonal relations – how team members don't feel respected by their superiors, etc.
+• Frequently, any negative feedback is tied to interpersonal relations–how team members don't feel respected by their superiors.

-• Remind who you're coaching about their responsibility for employee morale and the positive impact of strong morale on productivity.
+• Remind those you're coaching about their responsibility for employee morale and the positive impact of strong morale on productivity through authentic leadership.

 • Measuring employee engagement before starting any leadership development initiative will also give you a benchmark for the future.